lgp171188/xpens/README.md

    which is used by ```django-simple-captcha``` which generates the captcha on the registration page.
 In Debian/Ubuntu, the packages to be installed are ```libjpeg8-dev``` and ```libfreetype6-dev```.
+ - Latest Vagrant and VirtualBox in case you want to setup the development environment the easy way.
+ - X Server - optional.
+This is needed if you want to run the functional tests from inside the vagrant VM.
  - Xpens should work on Mac OS X and Windows provided you know how to tweak them for the above requirements.